 New concept of traveling

-If you can invent a new concept of travelling, you will automatically get a competitive head start on the market.
+If you can invent a new concept, you will automatically get a competitive head start on the market.
 Assuming, of course, that the concept is successful.

 Airbnb and Couchsurfing are great examples of apps that invented new travel concepts.
 These apps basically offer the same service – an opportunity to see a country from the perspective of people living there.
 A big difference between Airbnb and Couchsurfing is that Airbnb offers hosts an opportunity to earn some money, while Couchsurfing is focused on mutual cultural exchange.